What happens if you don’t get a bone graft?

-Is it necessary to get a bone graft to get a Dental Implant?
+Do you need to get a bone graft for an Implant?

-We’re asked this one all the time, and many of our patients are surprised to hear the answer.
+Dental surgeons are asked this one all the time.
+Many of our patients are surprised to hear the answer.
 Most likely, no—you will likely not need to get a bone graft, should you elect to have dental implant surgery.
 There are some cases where a bone graft may produce a better result.
 Other examples where PRF can be used as a graft product in place of bone from a horse or cadaver as are usually used.
-But is it necessary to get a bone graft for a dental implants?
+But is it necessary to get a bone graft for a dental implant?

-- bone graft aka guided tissue regeneration where there is not enough bone volume for an implant.
+Block bone graft with membrane.
+This is a bone graft (aka guided tissue regeneration) where there is not enough bone volume for an implant.
 In this situation, a procedure will need to be done to grow a volume of bone prior to surgically placing a dental implant.
 A necessary healing period for the bone graft of at least 3 months is necessary.
-After the graft healing period and implant can be placed after which there is an additional 2-3 month healing period.
+After the graft healing period the implant can be installed after which there is an additional 2-3 month healing period prior to getting the implant tooth.

 Grafts can be necessary in order to get extraction sites to heal properly.
-Wisdom teeth sites are notorious for having healing complications.
+Grafting in extraction sites is also called socket preservation.
+Wisdom teeth and root canal extraction sites are notorious for having healing complications.
 Wisdom teeth are often times chronically infected prior to extraction and contain cysts.
 Wisdom teeth surgical sites can be difficult to reach and perform perfect surgical procedures.
 The sites are also difficult for people to keep clean and following post operative instructions can be difficult.
 Guided tissue regeneration techniques including bone grafts and platelet rich fibrin treatment are often used to help wisdom tooth extraction sites heal well.
 Basically when a tooth gets removed, a patient is sent home with a hole in their jaw bone (unless a graft is placed).
 A treatment such as PRF does a few things: 1) physically blocks gum tissue from growing into the jaw bone 2) helps protect the jawbone from bacterial infection.
 3) provides building blocks to aid bone cells in growing new bone.
 When wisdom teeth extraction sites and other tooth extraction sockets are not managed properly, bone infections can persist for years.
 Many people believe chronic bone infections pose serious risk of medical problems.

 It is true that many dentists will add bone grafting material to an area before placing a tooth implant.
 This is an ‘old school’ approach that is still commonly done.
 In some cases, it’s still necessary to do a graft.
 The question is, “is there enough bone for placement of a new implant root?”
 This question can be very subjective and case by case or even site by site in the same patient’s mouth.
 For example, if a tooth does not have enough gum around it when they smile it will not look good.
 If the same tooth is a front tooth, the site will need a graft for cosmetic dentistry reasons.
 If the same tooth is a back tooth, the implant may not need anything because there are no cosmetic concerns.
 In this later example, there may be adequate bone for an implant and no need for bone augmentation.